UAV-Enabled ISAC with Fluid Antennas for Low-Altitude Wireless Networks: Conclusion

 \section{Conclusion}

 In this paper, we propose a UAV-enabled ISAC system, in which a single UAV is equipped with transmit and receive FA arrays.
 By exploiting the mobility of antenna elements, the system provides additional spatial DoFs to enhance both communication and sensing performance.
-Specifically, a multi-objective optimization problem is formulated to maximize a weighted trade-off between communication and sensing performance through the joint optimization of the UAV trajectory, beamforming design, and the positions of the transmit and receive FA arrays.
+Specifically, a multi-objective optimization problem is formulated to maximize a weighted trade-off between the communication and sensing performance through the joint optimization of the UAV trajectory, beamforming design, and the transmit and receive FA positions.
 To solve this non-convex problem, an AO-based algorithm is developed to obtain a high-quality solution.
 Simulation results demonstrate that integrating FA technology into UAV-enabled ISAC systems achieves significantly improved performance compared to conventional FPAs.
-Future work will focus on extending the framework to multi-UAV cooperative ISAC networks with FA arrays, incorporating practical FA hardware constraints, and exploring learning-based optimization methods to further enhance real-time adaptability and efficiency.
+Future work will focus on extending the framework to multi-UAV cooperative ISAC networks with FAs, incorporating practical FA hardware constraints, and exploring learning-based optimization methods to further enhance real-time adaptability and efficiency.

 \begin{appendices}